rory81/growing_funds/README.md

 **Do not forget to add the two files to GitHub, using the previously mentioned git add and git commit.**

 Now that all files are in place and everything is committed to the Git repository,  the content can be pushed to Heroku.
-Even though there aren't any static files (like css file or logo images), there will be an error in the logs if you deploy now.
+Even though there aren't any static files (like CSS file or logo images), there will be an error in the logs if you deploy now.
 Those static files will come sooner or later, so the collection of static files can be (temporarily) disabled with:
 ```$ heroku config:set DISABLE_COLLECTSTATIC=1```